 It is also a story about the stories we tell ourselves to justify contemptible behaviour towards others.
 Snobbery, in short.

 This is also a story which hints at the ridiculousness of war by comparing its machinations to that of a small village picnic.
-To this end, Mavis Gallant chose certain details specifically for their comic value:[The Major’s staff] was composed of but two men: a lieutenant who had developed measles a week before the picnic, and a glowering young sergeant who, the Major feared, would someday write a novel depicting him in an unfavorable light.
+To this end, Mavis Gallant chose certain details specifically for their comic value:[The Major’s staff] was composed of but two men: a lieutenant who had developed measles a week before the picnic, and a glowering young sergeant who, the Major feared, would someday write a novel depicting him in an unfavourable light.

 …the American magazine had been joined by photographer who wore openwork sandals and had so far not emerged from the Hotel Bristol.

 Le Bristol Paris is a well-known five star hotel which operates even today.
 Pictures on their website indicate a luxurious experience, and explains why a photographer on a paid jaunt might not want to leave.
 The detail of the ‘openwork sandals’ is in contrast with the (unmentioned) army boot.
-A man who wears openwork sandals is not expecting battle anytime soon.
+A man who wears openwork sandals is not expecting big struggle anytime soon.
 This man will be shooting photographs, not bullets: ‘Suggest folk dances as further symbol of unity…Object: color shot.’

 TECHNIQUES OF NOTE